chef-partners/azuredevops-chef/overview.md

 * **Update cookbook version number**: Update a cookbook version to the current build number
 * **Upload cookbook to Chef Server**: Upload a cookbook to Chef Server including dependencies
 * **Install ChefDK**: Install ChefDK on the build agent
+* **Linting**: Perform linting tasks on the cookbook
+* **Test Kitchen**: Perform TK tests on the cookbook.
+This is designed for the [Test Kitchen AzureRM](https://github.com/test-kitchen/kitchen-azurerm) driver which needs to be installed using the 'Install Gem' task.

 ## Utility Tasks

+* **Install Cookbook Gems**: Install Gems for a cookbook as specified in the `Gemfile`.
 * **Install Gem**: Install a Gem into the ChefDK context.
 Usually used to install `knife` plugins.
 * **Execute Knife**: Execute Knife command with specified arguments.